vishwa8333/Interview/02-git/03-git-fork-in-action.md

 # Pushes the "updateDescription" branch to the "origin" remote repository.
 # This publishes your local branch and its commits to GitHub.

+## Always use fork when you are working with team in your organization